irynahan/JavaScript/README.md

 # Test Workflows
 - to set an execution order it is needed to add in Tests the script:   pm.setNextRequest("Request_Name"), Request ID can be used instead the Request name (pm.info.requestName, pm.info.requestID)
-- the order , in which pm.setNextRequest("Request_Name") script is placed is not important, it is executed in the end
+- the order , in which pm.setNextRequest("Request_Name") script is placed is not important, it is executed at the end
 - to stop a workflow execution:  pm.setNextRequest(null) otherwise it can lead to infinity loop
 - to set one test execution max X times, it is possible to set a variable, which contains a number of request runs and check it with If-clause